cesaramirez/dotfiles/README.md

 ## Your Own Dotfiles

-**Please note that the instructions below assume you already have set up Oh My Zsh so make sure to first [install Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh#getting-started) before you continue.**

-If you want to start with your own dotfiles from this setup, it's pretty easy to do so.
-First of all you'll need to fork this repo.
-After that you can tweak it the way you want.

-Go through the [`.macos`](./.macos) file and adjust the settings to your liking.
-You can find much more settings at [the original script by Mathias Bynens](https://github.com/mathiasbynens/dotfiles/blob/master/.macos) and [Kevin Suttle's macOS Defaults project](https://github.com/kevinSuttle/MacOS-Defaults).
+Please note that this repository is ready to be used as-is.
+If you want to customize your own dotfiles:
-At the top of that file you can define your `COMPUTER_NAME` and `TIMEZONE` variables so the script configures these values automatically.
+  * Review `.macos` and adjust settings (you can define `COMPUTER_NAME` and `TIMEZONE` at the top).

-Check out the [`Brewfile`](./Brewfile) file and adjust the apps you want to install for your machine.
-Use [their search page](https://formulae.brew.sh/cask/) to check if the app you want to install is available.
+  * Update the `Brewfile` to your needs (use `brew search` to find formulas/casks).
+  * Add or tweak shell aliases in `aliases.zsh` and PATH entries in `path.zsh`.

+> Tip: This setup does **not** require Oh My Zsh.
+If you prefer a minimal and fast shell, keep Zsh lean.
+If you like Oh My Zsh, you can still enable it in your `.zshrc`.

+Go through:
+- `.macos`: system defaults you want to apply.
+- `Brewfile`: CLI tools and apps to install (run `brew bundle` against it).
+- `aliases.zsh` / `path.zsh`: shell aliases and PATH entries you need.
+- `.zshrc`: your shell configuration (keep it minimal for faster startup).

 This repo includes extra tooling for Laravel and .NET development.
 The `Brewfile` installs packages such as `nvm`, `pnpm`, `azure-cli`, and GUI apps like `azure-data-studio` and `powershell`.